East Lansing girls stop red-hot Grand Ledge

 “We know that they’re a really well-coached team, and we know it’s harder to play a team the second time,” Nye said.
 “I’m really proud of how we all worked together tonight, and we need to continue to achieve goals like this that we have.”

-After a back-and-forth first quarter, which, in the end, found the Trojans (15-2, 11-0) trailing Grand Ledge by one, East Lansing opened the second quarter on an 18-5 run.
+After a back-and-forth first quarter, which, in the end, found the Trojans (15-2, 11-0) trailing Grand Ledge by two, East Lansing opened the second quarter on an 18-5 run.
 The Trojans’ Amelia McNutt scored nine of her 14 points during that stretch and helped her team take a 34-24 lead into the half.

 East Lansing busted that lead even wider when it began the second half, scoring 20 points before the Comets (12-5, 8-3) scored their first field goal.
 Trojan freshman Aaliyah Nye scored eight of her game-high 20 points in the third.